 Nobody can can deny the mood-altering ability that chocolate gives us, butwe shouldnt forget that it has more history as a drink than as a confectionery snack.

-If we look back to Mesoamerican history, chocolate was a gift from the gods, offering to gods and something reserved only for the military and ruling classes.
+If we look back to Mesoamerican history, chocolate was a gift from the gods, and used as an offering back to the gods and was reserved only for royalty and the military and ruling.
 This is similar to the role that beer played throughout Europe during the Middle Ages.

 The malt is rinsed (‘sparging’) and strained to get the last of the sugars into solution.
 The used malt is now considered to be ‘spent grain’, but still great for baking.
 The wort is then piped into the next large tank, the brew kettle.
 Here, hops are added and boiled with the liquid, providing bitterness and aroma.
 After boiling, the wort is quickly cooled 24C to add yeast.
 The yeast is pitched in to the sweet wort, where it feeds on the sugar, releasing alcohol and carbon dioxide.

 After a while, the food runs low, and the increasingly alcoholic atmosphere becomes unfriendly: the yeast slows down.
 Fermentation is complete.
 The young beer is transferred to conditioning tanks to age, a process that can go from a few days to several weeks (or, occasionally, years) depending on the style.